Comal County Court Records

 Comal County Criminal Court Records

-Criminal jurisdiction in Comal County is split between two court levels.
-The five District Courts (207th, 22nd, 274th, 433rd, and 466th Judicial District Courts) hear felony cases, while the three County Courts at Law handle Class A and B misdemeanor cases.
-The Courts at Law also hear traffic appeals from Justice and Municipal Courts.
-The Criminal District Attorney’s Office can be reached at (830) 221-1300.
+Criminal jurisdiction in Comal County is divided between two court levels.
+The five District Courts—207th, 22nd, 274th, 433rd, and 466th Judicial District Courts—handle felony cases, while the three County Courts at Law handle Class A and B misdemeanor cases.
+The County Courts at Law also hear traffic appeals from Justice and Municipal Courts.
+You can reach the Criminal District Attorney's Office at (830) 221-1300.

 Searching Criminal Case Records

-1. Online: Navigate to the Criminal Case Records section on the Comal County Judicial Record Search page.
-Search by name or cause number.
+1. Online: Go to the Criminal Case Records section on the Comal County Judicial Record Search page and search by name or cause number.

 2. In person: Visit the County Court at Law Clerk's Office at 199 Main Plaza, Suite 1102, or the District Clerk's Office at 150 N. Seguin Avenue, Suite 3009.